Thank you for your support in 2018!

 A number of the charities involved in promoting Baby Loss Awareness Week have the awareness pin badge available to buy from their websites.
 Money raised from sales of the badges will go to the charity you purchase it from, and will be spent on the important work they carry out.

-Write to your representative to help raise awareness of baby loss
+Write to your local NHS decision-makers to help raise awareness of baby loss